AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ## What is AdGuard VPN for Android

 A VPN is an ideal tool that provides security and anonymity each time you browse the Internet.
-[How does it work?](http://kb.adguard.com/en/vpn/adguard-vpn-general/how-vpn-works) Without going into technical details, we can say that VPN creates a secure encrypted tunnel between the user's computer or mobile device and a remote VPN server.
+[How does it work?](/general/how-vpn-works.md) Without going into technical details, we can say that VPN creates a secure encrypted tunnel between the user's computer or mobile device and a remote VPN server.
 In this way, data confidentiality is preserved, as well as the anonymity of the user, because a third-party observer sees the IP address of the VPN server and not the actual user's IP.

 **VPN is frequently used for:**

 * Keeping personal data safe even while using public Wi-Fi
-* Preventing tracking online activity by masking the IP address
+* Preventing online activity tracking by masking the IP address
 * Hiding the real geolocation to remain anonymous

 AdGuard VPN for Android can do it all for you — and even offer something unique.
-To find out why AdGuard VPN is the better option — read [this article](http://kb.adguard.com/en/vpn/adguard-vpn-general/adguard-vpn-is-the-better-option).
+To find out why AdGuard VPN is the better option — read [this article](/general/adguard-vpn-is-the-better-option.md).

 ## How to start using AdGuard VPN for Android

-AdGuard VPN for Android is a pretty user-friendly app easy to use.
+AdGuard VPN for Android is a very user-friendly app.
 Firstly, download it from [Google Play](https://play.google.com/store/apps/details?id=com.adguard.vpn) and log into your AdGuard account.
 In case you don’t have it — you should [create it](https://auth.adguard.com/login.html).
 You can sign in directly with your AdGuard account credentials.
 Or do it via Google or Facebook, if your AdGuard account was registered using the same email address.

 ## Main Screen

 There are two bars on the main screen, reflecting the status of the application (Connected/Disconnected) and the selected Exclusions mode ([General/Selective](#lists-of-exclusions)).
 On the same screen, there are also a *Connect/Disconnect* button and a list of available servers.

 Each server has its location and its ping rate, describing the response time of the server.
 The lower this rate, the faster is your connection.
 The fastest options are always displayed at the top of the list which consists of more than 50 locations in dozens of countries.
-You can enable the app by tapping the *Connect/Disconnect* button or by picking a location.
+You can connect to the fastest server by tapping the *Connect/Disconnect* button or by picking a location.

 ## Exclusions